Search Results :×

 Setup Google Authenticator with Drupal 2FA module.
 This guide will help you to configure Google Authenticator as Two Factor Authentication ( 2FA ) method for your Drupal site.
 Drupal 2FA module will add a second layer of authentication to your Drupal account to increase the security of your site from unwanted hacks and unauthorized login attempts.

-The Drupal Two Factor Authentication - 2FA / Passwordless Login is available for Drupal 7, Drupal 8 and Drupal 9.
-The upcoming major Drupal releases i.e. Drupal 10 will also be supported.
+The Drupal Two Factor Authentication - 2FA / Passwordless Login is available for Drupal 7, Drupal 8, Drupal 9 and Drupal 10.

 If you have any doubts or queries, you can contact us at email@example.com.
 We will help you to configure the module.
 If you want, we can also schedule an online meeting to help you configure the Drupal Two Factor Authentication - 2FA / Passwordless Login module.